-How to Make: Simply sterilize the jars with boiling water, fill with milk, add the starter; and leave it somewhere warm.
+How to Make: Simply sterilize the jars with boiling water, fill them with milk, add the starter; and leave it somewhere warm.
 It takes several hours to a day for the milk to completely ferment.
-You can place the jars in the oven on low heat, wrap in a heating pad, or place in a hot water bath until the milk appears stiff and gel-like.
+You can place the jars in the oven on low heat, wrap them in a heating pad, or place them in a hot water bath until the milk appears stiff and gel-like.

 Have you ever dreamed of making thick, brown, crusty artisanal bread loaves?
 Before there was quick-rise yeast, self-rising flour, and baking soda, there was sourdough.
 Sourdough relies on wild yeast to create the bubbles that give bread its texture and volume.
 You can capture wild yeast yourself to create your very own sourdough starter

-To Make: Simply mix flour and water into a pancake like consistency, place in a jar (poke some holes in the lid) and leave somewhere warm, such as a windowsill.
+To Make: Simply mix flour and water into a pancake-like consistency, place in a jar (poke some holes in the lid) and leave somewhere warm, such as a windowsill.
 After a few days, you will start to see bubbles form.
 The mixture will start to smell sharp, almost like wine.

 Pour this mixture into a bowl, and add about a cup of flour and a cup of water.
 Let sit until frothy.
 Set aside about half a cup of the mixture in the jar for future use and add flour and water so it can keep growing.
-Add flour to your new mixture and knead into bread dough, which will rise with the sharp, distinct flavor of sourdough.
+Add flour to your new mixture and knead it into bread dough, which will rise with the sharp, distinct flavor of sourdough.